jsiek/featherweight-C/README.md

 accumulated todo list.
 Once `goto_label` finds a statement that is labeled with the target label, it adds that statement to the front of the accumulated todo list and returns it.

+The `examples/` subdirectory includes some Featherweight C programs.